-\parab{Testbed validation.} To demonstrate that \sysname makes high-quality mitigation decisions even on a physical testbed, we induce a failure pattern from Scenario 1 in which a link from a TOR to T1 randomly drops packets at a rate 6.25\% (1/16 packets), while a link from a different T1 to a T2 also drops packets at 0.39\% (1/256 packets). \sysname picks an optimal mitigation for Priority-FCT, and picks a mitigation with less than 1\% performance penalty for PriorityAvgT (\figref{fig:testbed_scenario}).
-In contrast, the FCT performance penalty from choosing the worst action under PriorityFCT is over 1000\%.
-While the average throughput performance penalty is low across all mitigations in this incident, under the PriorityAvgT comparator \sysname picks an action with low penalty across all three metrics, avoiding the 93\% penalty to 1p throughput and 1095\% penalty to 99p FCT of the worst action.
+\sysname picks an optimal mitigation for Priority-FCT and a mitigation with less than 1\% penalty for PriorityAvgT (\figref{fig:testbed_scenario}).
+In contrast, the FCT performance penalty for choosing the worst action under PriorityFCT is over 1000\%.
+While the average throughput performance penalty is low across all mitigations in this incident, \sysname picks an action with a low penalty across all three metrics under the PriorityAvgT comparator.
+It avoids the 93\% penalty in 1p throughput and 1095\% penalty in 99p FCT for the worst action.

-We conclude that \sysname chooses the optimal or near-optimal mitigation both on the wide range of emulated incidents evaluated in Mininet, as well as on a real incident in a physical network, avoiding orders of magnitude of unnecessary performance loss from a poor mitigation.
+\parab{Impact of the comparator.} We also observe that \sysname adjusts its decision based on the comparator.
+Across all the single link failures from Scenario 1 (\tabref{tab:experiment-details}), \sysname takes no action more often under the PriorityAvgT comparator than the PriorityFCT.
+This is because average throughput is sensitive to the remaining capacity in the network, so \sysname is more likely to keep the lossy link up.

-\parab{Justifying design choices.} We also conducted several experiments to justify: special treatment of loss-limited flows; estimating distributions of FCT and throughput; using multiple epochs to capture flow dynamics; using distributional measures to determine the best mitigation; and the importance of accounting for queueing delay (see~\secref{sec::appendix_ablation}).
+\parab{Justifying design choices.} We also conducted several experiments to justify the special treatment of loss-limited flows, estimating distributions of FCT and throughput, using multiple epochs to capture flow dynamics, using distributional measures to determine the best mitigation, and the importance of accounting for queueing delay (see~\secref{sec::appendix_ablation}).